Richard Weber (public servant): Career

 Weber began his public service career as an Assistant U.S. Attorney for the Eastern District of New York from 1995 to 2005.
+From 2002 to 2003 he was part of the prosecutors who probed the 2003 money laundering case of record label executive Irv Gotti.
 He then became the Chief, Asset Forfeiture and Money Laundering Section of the U.S. Department of Justice from 2005 to 2010.
 From 2010 to 2012, Weber was named Deputy Chief, Investigation Division and Chief, Major Economic Crimes Bureau of the Manhattan District Attorney's Office.
 On April 1, 2012, Weber became the 23rd Chief of Internal Revenue Service, Criminal Investigation (IRS-CI) until his departure in June 2017.

 Weber had a stint career in the private sector, working as the Managing Director and Head of Anti-Financial Crime (Americas) for Deutsche Bank from 2017 to 2019 and Managing Director and Head of Financial Crime Prevention (Americas) for UBS Group AG from 2019 to 2020.
 Weber returned to public service in 2020 when he joined the New York State Department of Financial Services as General Counsel.